zhc-hydrion/2025KDD_CV_LR/readme.md

 ## Project Overview

-This project implements the NYM algorithm based on the `causallearn` package.
+This project implements the CV_LR algorithm based on the `causallearn` package.
 Below is an overview of the directories and scripts included in this project:

 - **data/**: Contains the Sachs and Child real datasets.
 - **data_generate.py**: Used to generate synthetic data.